mmbman/Katagiri/1979-11-18-Blue-Cliff-Record-Case-1-Talk-2.md

 #### 1:08:03

-**Question**: [Roshi](glossary#roshi)?
+**Question:** [Roshi](glossary#roshi)?
 The commentator was saying that the Zen Master who was talking to Emperor Wu deserved 30 blows.
 Did he mean that he deserved thirty blows because he didn’t point out to Emperor Wu that the truth is always shining under our feet?

-**Katagiri**: Mmm hmm.
+**Katagiri:** Mmm hmm.

-**Same person**: That’s why.
+**Same person:** That’s why.

-**Katagiri**: But thirty blows doesn’t mean that the Zen Master gave the thirty blows actually.
+**Katagiri:** But thirty blows doesn’t mean that the Zen Master gave the thirty blows actually.

-**Same person**: Well, no, but the commentator thought he deserved it.
+**Same person:** Well, no, but the commentator thought he deserved it.
 Isn’t that what this was?

-**Katagiri**: Oh yes, he has to deserve thirty blows.
+**Katagiri:** Oh yes, he has to deserve thirty blows.
 Otherwise, you cannot open your eyes.
 For instance, I told you before, when I was at the temple, I had a strike for two weeks [after I had attended] a week or so ... because I hated the monks’ life and temple life.
 Finally my teacher says, coming into my room, “[Dainin](glossary#dainin), get up.
 When the time comes, when everyone gets up, you get up.
 Everyone having breakfast; why don’t you have breakfast?
 When the time comes to get up, please get up.”
 Well, that is these thirty blows. *[He laughs.]* I actually deserved thirty blows.
 That’s why I couldn’t stay there; I felt shaky, my body and mind is shaky, anyway.
 But I gave up; I didn’t strike.
 Next day, I did it, anyway; get up in the morning, and chanting, fixing meals.
 Still I hated it, *[laughter]* but anyway, I did it.
 But this is monk.
 So that is really thirty blows.
 But if you’re not ready to open your eyes, even though what he’s suggesting is very gentle – he didn’t scold me.
 “Dainin.
 When the time comes for everyone to get up, please get up.
 If you feel sick, after that you can go to bed again.”
 That’s it.
 Very simple.
 If you’re not ready to accept this as thirty blows, well, that’s a pretty usual answer, suggestion.
 But anyway, that was really thirty blows for me.

 Well, I don’t know if Emperor Wu accepted thirty blows.
 I don’t know, but anyway, that is Engo Zen Master’s comment.

-**Same person**: Excuse me, I thought that the commentator was saying that the Zen Master who was speaking to Emperor Wu deserved the blows.
+**Same person:** Excuse me, I thought that the commentator was saying that the Zen Master who was speaking to Emperor Wu deserved the blows.
 That’s what I thought it meant; isn’t that right?

 *[Some crosstalk.]*

-**Katagiri**: Master Chih.
+**Katagiri:** Master Chih.
 Oh oh - Master Chih deserved thirty blows.
 Oh, right! *[Laughter.]* Opposite, huh? *[He laughs.]*

 And he doesn’t know that the great illumination shines forth from under his own feet.
 This is Engo Zen Master really playing with Zen Master Chih.
 Saying the opposite, completely opposite.
 He’s really playing.
 Do you understand?

-**Same person**: When he says he deserves thirty blows for his phrase?
+**Same person:** When he says he deserves thirty blows for his phrase?

-**Katagiri**: Yes. *[He laughs.]* Because he says, “Ridiculous.
+**Katagiri:** Yes. *[He laughs.]* Because he says, “Ridiculous.
 You cannot get him back, get Bodhidharma back again.”
 But if we go there and ask Bodhidharma, “Please come back again” – maybe so, don’t you think so?
 But he says, don’t go there.
 That is a little bit against the human speculation.
 That’s why he said he should deserve thirty blows.
 But actually not, it is really great.
 Do you understand?

 #### 1:12:38

-**Question**: What you’re saying...
+**Question:** What you’re saying...
 Why didn’t Bodhidharma in the first place, you know, explain to Emperor Wu what he was saying, if the Emperor didn’t understand, wouldn’t that have benefited ...

-**Katagiri**: *[cackles]*
+**Katagiri:** *[cackles]*

 *[Everyone laughs.]*